Muninder Adavelli

 Despite this impressive fact, the state still struggles with data breaches.
 In October 2022, Florida’s healthcare system exposed the information of its 1.3 million citizens.

 The good thing is removing yourself from Florida Residents Directory is very simple.
-All you have to do is follow these two easy steps:
+You must follow these two easy steps:

 2. Create an account by providing your email and password.
 Click Continue.